La Fortuna, Costa Rica

 The town was small, bordering on quaint.

-Though obviously they survived on tourism, it wasn't in your face.
+obviously they survived on tourism, it wasn't in your face.

-As in any touristy location, there was your usual made in China crap.
+touristy location, there was your usual made in China crap.

-you dug a little deeper, there were some unique items offered at reasonable prices.
+But if you dug a little deeper, there were some unique items

-that I didn't grab one of these wood carved faces.
+I could have easily bought more and regret that I didn't grab one of these wood carved faces. |

-Thankfully Rudy had pointed out a "must do" restaurant, La Choza De Laurel
+Thankfully Rudy had pointed out a "must do" restaurant, La Choza De Laurel.

 It turned out to be an open air affair (like many of the buildings in Costa Rica).